theforeman/theforeman.org/plugins/katello/3.11/upgrade/index.md

 # Katello Upgrade

-Katello supports upgrades from version 2.0.
-For users transitioning from 1.4, please see - [Transition Guide](/plugins/katello/{{ page.version }}/installation/2.0-transition.html).
+Katello supports upgrades from the previous two versions only.
+Upgrades should be performed sequentially without skipping versions in between.

-# Pre-upgrade considerations
+# Pre-upgrade

-Before you upgrade, you need to run the upgrade check script that will check for any active tasks, your version of Katello, and if there are any content hosts that will be deleted (see below).
-This script is included in Katello 2.4.3.
+Before upgrading, run the upgrade check script that will check for any active tasks:

-To run the script:

 {% highlight bash %}
 foreman-rake katello:upgrade_check